 Plugins>Add New>Search for Jetpack.
 Installing the Jetpack plugin gives you a lot of additional features, including a contact page and a spam catcher.

 Posts>Categories.
-Create new categories that will apply to your future posts (you can create more later).
+Edit “uncategorized” so that it is a category of a common type of blog post you will be publishing.
+Create additional new categories that will apply to your future posts (you can create more later).

 8. Change default post category